 The following questions and answers are intended to address the most common queries about bursaries.
 If you would like to know more please contact Mrs Clare Butcher.
 Tel: +44 (0)1235 849028, email: firstname.lastname@example.org.
 If you have queries about the admissions process please contact Mrs Marilena Kaye.
 Tel: +44(0)1235 849041, email: email@example.com

 What is a bursary?

-A bursary is a means-tested reduction of day fees charged by the School.
-This has the effect of reducing the amount the pupil’s parents, legal guardians or fee payers (‘Parents’) pay for the pupil’s education at Abingdon.
+A bursary is a reduction in the cost of fees charged by the School.
+The reduction is not available for boarding fees.
+A bursary reduces the amount the pupil’s parents, legal guardians or fee payers (‘Parents’) pay for the pupil’s education at Abingdon.